 CC

-CC, or “Carbon Copy,” is a function similar to BCC, but with one major difference: when recipients are added to CC, their email addresses are visible to all other recipients of the message.
-CC is therefore less suitable for protecting recipient privacy, but can be useful in situations where it is necessary for all recipients to know who received the email.
+The CC, or "Carbon Copy", is a function similar to the BCC, but with a major difference: when recipients are added in CC, their email addresses are visible by all the other recipients of the message.
+The CC is therefore less suitable for protecting the confidentiality of recipients, but can be useful in situations where it is necessary that all recipients know that has received email.

 Proper use of BCC